 As we entrust more aspects of our lives to the digital world, security is a fundamental need of society with increasing importance.
-The connected world in which we live is constantly expanding to encompass more "things", further driving the demand for security.
-The ability to update these things over-the-air (OTA) is a huge benefit - and a risk as malicious code can be injected allowing third parties to take control in case the system is not properly protected.
+The connected world in which we live is constantly expanding to encompass more 'things', further driving the demand for security.
+The ability to update these things over-the-air (OTA) is a huge benefit - and a risk as malicious code can be injected allowing third parties to take control.

-Cryptographic techniques including public and private keys used in conjunction with hardware devices such as TPMs have provided strong security, allowing users to be confident that attacks are effectively hindered.
+Cryptographic techniques including public and private keys used in conjunction with hardware devices such as TPMs have provided strong security, allowing users to be confident that attacks are unlikely to be successful.

 However, things are changing with the research on quantum computers - machines that use quantum mechanical phenomena to solve mathematical challenges that are very hard to solve with conventional computers.
-With this level of computing power, advanced quantum computers would be able to break today's common public key cryptography, seriously compromising the confidentiality and integrity of all forms of digital communications.
+With this level of computing power, quantum computers would be able to break today's common public key cryptography, seriously compromising the confidentiality and integrity of all forms of digital communications.